sigasi/sigasi_insights/content/screencasts/vscode_extension.md

 Sigasi also added some extra views for working with HDL code.
 To quickly navigate, check the outline or minimap.
 And definitely check the
-“problems view” for a quick overview of all remaining issues in your project.
+`Problems View` for a quick overview of all remaining issues in your project.

 With the Sigasi language server in VS Code you can